SanChai20/Flexi-Proxy/public/legal/en/TERMS_OF_SERVICE.md

 ## 2. Service Description

-FlexiProxy provides a proxy service that allows users to interface with and call APIs from over a hundred providers through a unified platform.
+FlexiProxy provides a proxy service that allows users to interface with and call APIs from multiple providers through a unified platform.
 The Service acts as an intermediary between users and third-party API providers, forwarding requests on your behalf.

 ## 3. User Responsibilities